shanicohen33/minMLST/README.md

 * `percentiles` (float or 1-D array-like of floats, optional, default = [0.5, 1]):

-    The percentile (or percentiles) of distances distribution to be used as a threshold (or thresholds).
+    The percentile (or percentiles) of distances distribution to be used.
     Each percentile must be greater than 0 and smaller than 100.
+    For a given percentile, we dynamically calculate the threshold value for each subset of genes.
-The threshold defines the maximal distance (i.e. maximal dissimilarity) between isolates of the same ST (cluster).
+    The threshold value refers to the distance between isolates of the same CT, which is defined as the proportion of genes that disagree on their allelic assignment.

-* `find_recommended_thresh` (boolean, optional, default = False):
+* `find_recommended_percentile` (boolean, optional, default = False):

-    if True, ignore parameter `percentiles` and run the **<em>find recommended threshold</em>** procedure (see 2.3).
+    if True, ignore parameter `percentiles` and run the **<em>find recommended percentile</em>** procedure (see 2.3).

 * `percentiles_to_check` (1-D array-like of floats, optional, default = numpy.arange(.5, 20.5, 0.5)):

-    The percentiles of distances distribution to be evaluated by the **<em>find recommended threshold</em>** procedure (see 2.3).
+    The percentiles of distances distribution to be evaluated by the **<em>find recommended percentile</em>** procedure (see 2.3).
 The array must contain at least 2 percentiles; each percentile must be greater than 0 and smaller than 100.

 * `simulated_samples` (int, optional, default = 0):

-    The number of samples (clustering structures) to simulate for the computation of the p-value of the observed ARI (see 2.2).
+    The number of samples (partitions) to simulate for the computation of the p-value of the observed ARI (see 2.2).
     For the significance of the p-values results, it's recommended to use ~1000 samples or more (see [Qannari et al., 2014](https://www.sciencedirect.com/science/article/abs/pii/S0950329313000852)).